Adding a Course

 You may register for your courses using available self-registration tools or by working with the Office of Student Support.
-While you should register for courses well in advance, you may make changes to your registration without penalty through the seventh day of the term/session.
-This is the add/drop period, after which course withdrawals will result in penalties.
-ExcelTrack students may add module courses through week six of a 10-week term or week three of a 6-week session.
+While you should register for courses well in advance, you may make changes to your registration without penalty through the add/drop period ending on the seventh day of the term/session.
+ExcelTrack students may add module courses through week nine of a 10-week term or week five of a 6-week session.
+Registration changes are subject to course availability.

 Requests to audit a course must be approved in advance of registration in the course.
 If you register to audit a course, you may not decide to take the course for credit after starting the course.